joshua-rodgers/Solitude/README.md

 ![screenshot of game running](/screenshot.png)

-implementation is very rough, i sketched it out as i went not planning out anything. code is very verbose and repetitive, the data model and command processor needs refactoring seriously, but overall it was fun to glue something together very linearly just going with whatever decisions i had already made, not fixing anything, just dealing with the consequences.
+implementation is very rough, i sketched it out as i went not planning out anything. code is very verbose and repetitive in places, the data model and command processor need refactoring seriously, but overall **it was fun** to glue something together very linearly just going with whatever decisions i had already made, not fixing anything, just dealing with the consequences.

 the design decision i am proud of is that i mantained a separation of concerns between the modules that compose the inner workings of the game.